Pinterest 2012: Early Brand Campaigns

 Why print becomes more credible when it behaves like a product

 Print normally communicates through trust in words and images.
-This ad adds a different kind of credibility.
-Mechanical proof.
-If it inflates on cue, the viewer’s brain files the message as something closer to engineering than persuasion.
+This ad adds a different kind of credibility, mechanical proof.
+Because it inflates on cue, the viewer’s brain files the message as something closer to engineering than persuasion.
+That matters because “safety” is a hard attribute to sell with rhetoric alone.
+People want reassurance, not adjectives.

 The packaging is part of the idea